jeffjewett/spring-xd-phd3-sandbox/README.md

 # spring-xd-phd3-sandbox
 Demo sandbox with with an Ambari vm and PHD 3 vm cluster.
 Integrates Spring XD hdfs and GPDB.
-Also integrates with GemFire, Redis, etc.
+Also integrates with GemFire, Redis, etc. Instructions shown are on OSX using Homwbrew where possible.

 ## Installation